appdotnet/api-spec/content/docs/guides/create-an-app.md

 Enter a website that is most closely related to this app.
 If it doesn't make sense for you to enter a website feel free to enter in your Alpha profile URL. (https://app.net/<YOUR USERNAME>).
 This will let others know who is responsible for this app.

-The **Callback URL** is prefilled with http://localhost:8000 as a convenience for local development.
-The Callback URL will be used when you [authenticate your app](/reference/authentication/) later.
+The **Redirect URL** is prefilled with http://localhost:8000 as a convenience for local development.
+The Redirect URL will be used when you [authenticate your app](/reference/authentication/) later.

 When you are satisfied with the information you have entered click create.